The Grapplers were a team of female costumed wrestlers, first seen in 1979 Marvel Comics.

 Stage #2 (cont.)

-Back in ’79, a reasonable reading was that the “energy elements” in the Grapplers’ costume gave them “Class 8” or so strength.
+Back in ’79, a reasonable reading was that the “energy elements” in the Grapplers’ costumes gave them “Class 8” or so strength.
 And that they had been destroying machinery with their bare hands.

 This doesn’t align well with the Stage #3 events (below).

-So our proposed, Occam-legal reading is that they were destroying machinery using weapons (which only get mentioned years later, in the OHOTMU).
+So our proposed, OcccamA logic rule about favouring the explanation involving the fewest entities-legal reading is that they were destroying machinery using weapons (which only get mentioned years later, in the OHOTMU).
 And had enhanced, but not truly superhuman strength.

 The cybernetic implants likely can be neutralised in some fashion.
 The Grapplers weren’t too impressive back on Ryker’s Island.
 Having the cybernetics switched off may in fact have slowed them down from their Stage #1 baseline.